sharonleesaganty/_project2_Temperature-Converter/README.md

-**1. Temperature Converter**
+**Temperature Converter**
 **Project Description**

-A simple temperature converter web application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+A basic temperature converter web application to convert temperatures from Celsius to Fahrenheit and vice-versa.

-Features
+**Features**

-Convert between Celsius, Fahrenheit, and Kelvin
+Conversion of Celsius to Fahrenheit and Fahrenheit-Celsius.

-User-friendly interface
+Easy-to-use interface
 Responsive design

-Technologies Used
+**Technologies Used**

-HTML, CSS, JavaScript
+HTML, CSS, JavaScript(basic)

-How to Use
+**How to Use**

-Enter the temperature value.
+Input the temperature value.

-Select the input and output temperature scales.
+Choose the input and output temperature scales.

-Click the "Convert" button to see the result.
+Hence it shows the converted temperature.